Skip to content

 The problem usually isn’t a lack of effort; it’s a lack of decision velocity.
 Most integration PMOs (Project Management Offices) are set up to fail because they are designed to report news rather than make news.
 They generate 50-page weekly decks filled with "Harvey Balls" and red/yellow/green indicators, yet the critical decisions—ERP consolidation, headcount rationalization, product sunsetting—languish in committee.

 When a PE Operating Partner sees a "Green" status report but knows EBITDA is flat, that is a governance failure.
-True governance isn't about slide formatting; it’s about the ruthless, systematic removal of blockers.
+True governance isn't about slide formatting; it’s about the disciplined, systematic removal of blockers.

 The 60% IT Reality: Where Synergies Actually Live